r-simmer/simmer/README.md

   release("server", 1)
 ```

-The argument ```merge``` indicates whether the arrival must continue executing the events after the branch or not.
+The argument ```merge``` indicates whether the arrival must continue executing the activities after the branch or not.

 ### Resource utilization